 As regulated entities, portfolio management companies are subject to a complete legal and regulatory framework.
 Thus, any portfolio management company must comply with many requirements, in particular:

-Fees invoiced by portfolio management companies (ie, management fees, commissions related to issuance or placement of shares/units) are generally fully subject to CIT under standard rules.
-Subject to certain exceptions, such fees are generally exempt from VAT.
+Fees invoiced by portfolio management companies (ie, management fees and commissions related to issuance or placement of shares/units) to AIFs are generally fully subject to CIT under standard rules.
+However, such fees are generally exempt from VAT.
 This holds true when they are invoiced notably to AIFs open to professional and non-professional investors, OFSs, SCRs, SPPICAVs or FPIs (the list of funds whose management is exempt from VAT is provided in Article 71 Annex III of the FTC).

 As a general rule, companies must be operated in France in order to be subject to CIT in France on profits they realise.

-In this respect, in a ruling dated 21 September 2012, the French Tax Authorities have indicated that the fact of a French portfolio management company managing a foreign AIF should not, per se, create a French permanent establishment in France of such AIF.
-Pursuant to this ruling, the profits and gains realised by such foreign AIF are not subject to CIT in France.
-This rule applies to any type of AIFs (ie, funds taking the form of corporations or partnerships or co-ownerships of assets), and whatever the jurisdiction in which they are established (EU member state or not).
-However, it is important to note that, in contrast, fees received by such portfolio management company with respect to foreign AIFs and remunerations perceived by members of such companies, if located in France, are taxable in France.
+In this respect, in a ruling dated 21 September 2012, the French tax authorities indicated that the fact that a French portfolio management company manages a foreign AIF should not, per se, make such AIF a French permanent establishment in France.
+Pursuant to this ruling, the profits and gains realised by such foreign AIFs are not subject to CIT in France.
+This rule applies to any type of AIF (ie, funds taking the form of corporations or partnerships or co-ownerships of assets), no matter the jurisdiction in which they are established (EU member state or not).
+However, it is important to note that, by contrast, fees received by such portfolio management companies with respect to foreign AIFs and remunerations perceived by members of such companies, if located in France, are taxable in France.

 A specific tax regime applies to distributions paid and gains realised on sales of carried interest shares or units by carried interest shareholders or unit-holders under certain conditions (these conditions concern both the shareholders or unit-holders and the carried interest shares or units).

 This tax regime applies to:

-Under this regime, distributions paid by such funds and gains realised on sales of carried interest shares or units by carried interest shareholders or unit-holders are treated as capital gains or income on securities for individual tax purposes.
-Under this regime they benefit from a flat taxation rate of 30% (see 4.7 FATCA/CRS Compliance Regime, below).
+Under this regime, distributions paid by such funds and gains realised on sales of carried interest shares or units by carried interest shareholders or unit-holders are treated as capital gains or income on securities for individual income tax purposes.
+Under this regime, they benefit from a flat taxation rate of 30% (see 4.7 Tax Regime).

 AIFMs are authorised to outsource and/or delegate some of their investment functions or business operations.
-Thus, all functions linked with AIF management as listed in Annex I of the AIFMD might be delegated – ie, (i) the portfolio management or risk management functions of the AIF, and (ii) the ancillary functions that an AIFM may perform in the context of the AIF management, namely the administration of the AIF, the marketing of units and the activities related to the assets of an AIF.
+Thus, all functions linked with AIF management as listed in Annex I of the AIFMD might be delegated, that is:

-However, the delegation of AIF management functions should not lead the AIFM to become essentially a "mailbox entity".
-Therefore, such delegation must always be partial with respect to the activities carried out by portfolio management company.
-Portfolio management companies are required to maintain adequate resources at all time and must retain added value in monitoring the risks linked with its activities.
+However, the delegation of AIF management functions should not lead to the AIFM essentially becoming a “mailbox entity”.
+Therefore, such delegation must always be regardful of the activities carried out by the portfolio management company.
+Portfolio management companies are required to maintain adequate resources at all times and must retain added value in monitoring the risks linked with their activities.
 Subsequently, an AIFM may not delegate both the portfolio management and the risk management of its AIFs.

 Any outsourcing and delegation must meet some general conditions as required by the AMF.
 Such conditions are detailed by Articles 318-58 to 318-61 (outsourcing) and Article 318-62 (delegation of financial management) of the General Regulation of the AMF.
 In particular:

-Moreover, the delegate must have sufficient resources to accomplish its tasks and its managers must be of good reputation and have sufficient experience.
+Moreover, the delegate must have sufficient resources to perform its tasks and its managers must be of good reputation and have sufficient experience.
 Thus, the AIFM must be able to demonstrate that:

 Any AIFM must maintain sufficient financial, technical and human resources in line with the nature of its business, investment services and the complexity of its activities.
-As such, the AIFM must at least have, in particular:
+As such, the AIFM must have:

 French AIFMs must in particular:

-EU AIFMs which manage French AIFs on a cross-border basis pursuant to the AIFMD passport regime are submitted to the supervision of the competent authority of their home member state.
-However, they must comply with some good conduct rules applicable in France – namely: rules applicable to marketing and information to investors or potential investors; rules on marketing materials; good conduct rules on financial solicitation ("démarchage") if relevant, etc.
+EU AIFMs which manage French AIFs on a cross-border basis, pursuant to the AIFMD passport regime, are submitted to the supervision of the competent authority of their home member state.
+However, they must also comply with some good conduct rules applicable in France – namely: rules applicable to marketing and supplying information to investors or potential investors; rules on marketing materials; good conduct rules on financial solicitation (démarchage) if relevant, etc.

-Foreign managers located in a third country do not benefit from the AIFMD passport regime.
-Therefore, if they wish to manage French AIFs, they must in particular comply with the following requirements:
+Foreign AIFMs located in a third country do not benefit from the AIFMD passport regime.
+Therefore, if they wish to manage French AIFs, they must in particular:

-As French law provides for a wide range of investment funds implementing different types of investment strategies, the types of investors which are interested in investing in AIFs depend on the investment strategy implemented by the relevant AIF and the eventual tax regime that applies to investments in such investment funds.
+French law provides for a wide range of investment funds implementing different types of investment strategies.
+The type of investor interested in investing in a particular AIF depends on the investment strategy implemented by the relevant AIF and the eventual tax regime that applies to investments in such investment fund.

-For instance, French venture capital funds are mostly designed for retail investors, which are looking for a favourable tax regime related to such type of private equity investments.
+For instance, French venture capital funds are mostly designed for retail investors looking for a favourable tax regime related to such type of private equity investments.

-Some AIFs opened to retail investors are also mostly used as unit accounts in life insurance contracts.
+Some AIFs that are open to retail investors are also mostly used as unit accounts in life insurance contracts.

-In addition, AIFs opened to professional investors (such as FPS, SLP and OPPCI for instance) are invested mostly by institutional investors (pension funds, credit institutions, insurance companies, large corporate entities, etc).
+In addition, AIFs that are open to professional investors (such as the FPS, SLP and OPPCI) are invested mostly by institutional investors (pension funds, credit institutions, insurance companies, large corporate entities, etc).

 Depending on the type of AIFs, they may be marketed either to retail and professional investors or just to professional investors.

-For AIFs de jure opened to professional investors, an eligible investor is either:
+For AIFs de jure open to professional investors, an eligible investor is one of the following: